JinkiJung/PaperMining/README.md

 # PaperMining
-PaperMining is an open-source project of a web-based collaborative paper survey tool including back- and front-end.
+PaperMining is an open-source web-based reference management tool for collaborative paper writing.
-Through this tool, you can utilize a GitHub repository to share the references and thoughts from all collaborators and apply it to the working manuscript easier and clearer.
+Now you can use a GitHub repository for sharing references and corresponding ideas among collaborators and apply it to the article or manuscript easier and clearer.

-To support this feature, PaperMining provides four modes:
+PaperMining provides four separate modes to support sharing thoughts:
-- *Collect*: collect papers for survey
+- **Collect**: collect papers for survey
-- *Mine*: mine your thought by reading each paper
+- **Mine**: mine your thought by reading each paper
-- *Carve*: organize and revise all thoughts
+- **Carve**: organize and revise all thoughts
-- *Plant*: plant your thoughts to your article or academic journal
+- **Plant**: plant your thoughts to your article or academic journal

-The project was implemented as a prototype, [SharePaper](https://github.com/VirtualityForSafety/SharePaper), and then has been elaborated by [Jinki Jung](https://github.com/jinkijung),
+The project is previously implemented as a prototype, [SharePaper](https://github.com/VirtualityForSafety/SharePaper), and then has been elaborated by [Jinki Jung](https://github.com/jinkijung).

 ## Features
 - organized thoughts (or comments) visualization that are captured from multiple papers - *Carve mode*